wultra/powerauth-crypto/docs/Computing-and-Validating-Authentication-Codes.md

 ### Offline authentication code

 Offline authentication codes are used in case when the mobile device is not connected to the internet.
-The computation of such authentication code is similar to signing HTTP requests, but the final string is more human readable and can be easily manually retyped.
+The computation of such authentication code is similar to authenticating HTTP requests, but the final string is more human readable and can be easily manually retyped.
 Also, some of the attributes that would otherwise be present in the HTTP header need to have static value:

 | Parameter                | Value                                        |
 |--------------------------|----------------------------------------------|